Solar tracker

 A solar tracker is a device that orients a payload toward the Sun.
-Payloads are usually solar panels, parabolic troughs, fresnel reflectors, lenses or the mirrors of a heliostat.
+Payloads are usually solar panels, parabolic troughs, Fresnel reflectors, lenses, or the mirrors of a heliostat.

 For flat-panel photovoltaic systems, trackers are used to minimize the angle of incidence between the incoming sunlight and a photovoltaic panel, sometimes known as the cosine error.
-Reducing this angle increases the amount of energy produced from a fixed amount of installed power generating capacity.
+Reducing this angle increases the amount of energy produced from a fixed amount of installed power-generating capacity.

+As the pricing, reliability, and performance of single-axis trackers have improved, the systems have been installed in an increasing percentage of utility-scale projects.
+The global solar tracker market was 111 GW in 2024, 94 GW in 2023, 73 GW in 2022, and 14 gigawatts in 2017.
 In standard photovoltaic applications, it was predicted in 2008–2009 that trackers could be used in at least 85% of commercial installations greater than one megawatt from 2009 to 2012.

-As the pricing, reliability and performance of single-axis trackers have improved, the systems have been installed in an increasing percentage of utility-scale projects.
-According to data from WoodMackenzie/GTM Research, global solar tracker shipments hit a record 14.5 gigawatts in 2017.
-This represents growth of 32 percent year-over-year, with similar or greater growth projected as large-scale solar deployment accelerates.

 In concentrator photovoltaics (CPV) and concentrated solar power (CSP) applications, trackers are used to enable the optical components in the CPV and CSP systems.
 The optics in concentrated solar applications accept the direct component of sunlight light and therefore must be oriented appropriately to collect energy.
 Tracking systems are found in all concentrator applications because such systems collect the sun's energy with maximum efficiency when the optical axis is aligned with incident solar radiation.

 Basic concept

-Sunlight has two components, the "direct beam" that carries about 90% of the solar energy, and the "diffuse sunlight" that carries the remainder – the diffuse portion is the blue sky on a clear day, and is a larger proportion of the total on cloudy days.
+Sunlight has two components: the "direct beam" that carries about 90% of the solar energy and the "diffuse sunlight" that carries the remainder – the diffuse portion is the blue sky on a clear day, and is a larger proportion of the total on cloudy days.
 As the majority of the energy is in the direct beam, maximizing collection requires the Sun to be visible to the panels for as long as possible.
 However, on cloudier days the ratio of direct vs. diffuse light can be as low as 60:40 or even lower.

 The energy contributed by the direct beam drops off with the cosine of the angle between the incoming light and the panel.
-In addition, the reflectance (averaged across all polarizations) is approximately constant for angles of incidence up to around 50°, beyond which reflectance degrades rapidly.
+In addition, the reflectance (averaged across all polarizations) is approximately constant for angles of incidence up to around 50°, beyond which reflectance increases rapidly.